CardiacModelling/ical-model-review/Models/README.md

   - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - [Winslow et al. 1999](https://scrambler.cs.ox.ac.uk/entities/models/43/versions/a4e21d2010a87b4e79e384ddebc84e5e0e30c506)
 - [Zeng et al. 1995](https://models.physiomeproject.org/exposure/15dc665c02ca9955b8e79fbace81a9e5)
-  - The fCa gate is raised incorrectly to a power, this has been corrected
+  - The `fCa` gate is raised incorrectly to a power, this has been corrected
-  - All state variables in this file are mssing an intitial valye, therefore the model has been corrected for ICaL only
+  - All state variables in this file are mssing an intitial value, therefore the model has been corrected for ICaL only
 - [Zhang et al. 2000](https://models.physiomeproject.org/exposure/01f6a47881da1925315d1d89d3a8d901)

 ## TODO: Latex for model changes, not yet incorporated above